elmstreetvictim/SabnzbdLunaseaNotify/README.md

 # Usage:

-Open the script and change line 74 to put your device token, in quotes, after `device_token = `
+Open the script and change line 74.
+Add your device token, in quotes, after `device_token = `

 `device_token = "abcdefghijklm" `